infinitydb/infinitydb/README.md

 # infinitydb
 The open-source REST client access code for the InfinityDB NoSQL Java DBMS at boilerbay.com.
+InfinityDB is even more flexible than 'JSON document' databases without sacrificing the critical RDBMS features like transactions, joins, immediate consistency, referential integrity and more.

 There is helper code for Java, JavaScript, and Python for REST, but you can do it directly as well.
 The python can be imported with